Gouravpanchal0601/Rag-Chatbot/README.md

 -   Fast, accurate retrieval from vector database
 -   Chat interface for smooth conversational experience
 -   Reduces hallucinations by grounding answers in the document
+-   General conversation outside pdf is also possible

 ------------------------------------------------------------------------